 Now you are prompted to choose a number of color patches for profiling.
 These patches are not for calibration, just to profile your monitor.
 With DUCCS you cannot choose patch set for calibration and this is one of the former main reasons of its inaccuracy.
 The bigger the patch set, the more information DUCCS can use to compute display’s profile in an accurate way.
 The simple nature of matrix profiles makes them suitable for a low number of color patches.

 Now you must choose where to store calibration: Calibration 1 (CAL1) or Calibration 2 (CAL2):

 If this screen does not show up, you are not able to hardware-calibrate your Dell because of some software or hardware issue.
-If an error shows with information about “no USB cable plugged from monitor to computer”, check it, but maybe monitor’s USB hub drivers are not properly installed, or maybe it’s just another DUCCS bug.
+If an error shows with information about “no USB cable plugged from monitor to computer”, check it, but maybe monitor’s USB hub drivers are not properly installed, or maybe it’s a DUCCS bug.
 Sadly, if this happens, you are on your own.
-You can report this problem to Dell, but it’s very doubtful that the folks from support will be able to help you.
-At this DUCCS step, the software tries to communicate with your monitor in two ways (DDC/CI and USB) to read the serial number.
-If any of these operations fail, this error happens.
+You can report this problem to Dell or X-rite.

 If there are no errors, proceed by clicking “Start Measurement”.

 At this point of calibration, DUCCS will go fullscreen and will prompt you to uncover the i1Display Pro lens and place the device on the center of screen.
 When done, click next.

 Now, the actual calibration starts.
 User has no control during this process so just sit and wait: